wschott/apit/README.md

 - either using an **url** (depending on your OS you maybe have to quote the url)
 - or using an **already downloaded metadata file** (i.e. no further download will happen)
-- or using an **ID**
-   - with an optional country code: any non-digit character is required as a separator
-   - without a country code: your system's locale will be used

 Example using an url: